ZJONSSON/etl-cli/README.md

 Overwrite can be enforced by specifying `--target_overwrite=true`

 Files can be optionally gzipped by specifying `--target_gzip=true`.
 A `.gz` extension will be added to the filename and the content will be gzipped.

+Instead of specifying s3files source or target you can also use a full s3 url, i.e. s3://bucket/path/to/file